StoneStepsInc/fit/README.md

     checksums for all files that have been processed when Ctrl-C was pressed.

+  * `l path\to\log_file.log`

+    An optional path to a log file that captures console messages.
+    Console messages written to standard output and standard error will be prefixed with `inf` and `err`, respectively.

 ## Scanning a File Tree

 Scanning a file tree without the `-v` option will record computed